run-x/opta-docs/content/en/docs/Reference/Modules.md

 ## aws-rds
 This module creates a postgres Aurora RDS database instance.
-It is made in the private subnets created by the _init_ macro and so can only be accessed in the VPC or through some proxy (e.g. VPN).
+It is made in the private subnets automatically created during environment setup and so can only be accessed in the VPC or through some proxy (e.g. VPN).

 *Variables*
 * `instance_class` -- Optional.
-This is the RDS instance type used for the Auror cluster [instances](https://aws.amazon.com/rds/instance-types/).
+This is the RDS instance type used for the Aurora cluster [instances](https://aws.amazon.com/rds/instance-types/).
   Default db.r5.large
 * `engine_version` -- Optional.
 The version of the database to use.
 Default 11.9.